Eric-econ104/week12/YouTube Dataset Codebook.markdown

 # Codebook for YouTube Channels Dataset

 ## Dataset Description
-This dataset contains information about the top YouTube channels as of May 2025.
+This dataset contains information about the top YouTube channels as of may 2019.
 It includes details such as the channel's rank, name, subscriber count, total video views, number of videos, category, and the year the channel was started.
 The data is useful for analyzing trends in YouTube channel popularity and content categories.

 ## Variable Descriptions